 Immigration Law Clinic

-The Immigration Law Clinic of the University Washington School of Law is operated in partnership with the Northwest Immigrant Rights Project (NWIRP), the state’s primary provider of immigration legal services to low-income immigrants and refugees.
-Students work on the cases of individuals who seek asylum and face the possibility of deportation from the U. S. and would otherwise lack legal representation.
+The Immigration Law Clinic at the University of Washington School of Law is operated in partnership with the Northwest Immigrant Rights Project (NWIRP), the state’s primary provider of immigration legal services to low-income immigrants and refugees.
+The clinic consists of eight students and a supervising attorney/instructor who work on cases for individuals who would otherwise lack legal representation.
 NWIRP screens and refers clients to the Immigration Law Clinic.